MinecraftForge/Documentation/docs/networking/simpleimpl.md

 - The first parameter is the discriminator for the packet.
 This is a per-channel unique ID for the packet.
 We recommend you use a local variable to hold the ID, and then call registerMessage using `id++`.
 This will guarantee 100% unique IDs.
 - The second parameter is the actual packet class `MSG`.
-- The third parameter is a `BiConsumer<MSG, PacketBuffer>` responsible for encoding the message into the provided `PacketBuffer`.
+- The third parameter is a `BiConsumer<MSG, FriendlyByteBuf>` responsible for encoding the message into the provided `FriendlyByteBuf`.
-- The fourth parameter is a `Function<PacketBuffer, MSG>` responsible for decoding the message from the provided `PacketBuffer`.
+- The fourth parameter is a `Function<FriendlyByteBuf, MSG>` responsible for decoding the message from the provided `FriendlyByteBuf`.
 - The final parameter is a `BiConsumer<MSG, Supplier<NetworkEvent.Context>>` responsible for handling the message itself.

 The last three parameters can be method references to either static or instance methods in Java.
-Remember that an instance method `MSG#encode(PacketBuffer)` still satisfies `BiConsumer<MSG, PacketBuffer>`; the `MSG` simply becomes the implicit first argument.
+Remember that an instance method `MSG#encode(FriendlyByteBuf)` still satisfies `BiConsumer<MSG, FriendlyByteBuf>`; the `MSG` simply becomes the implicit first argument.

 Handling Packets
 ----------------